mrsingleton/jour71105/lessons/data/math/aggregates/01-count-sum.md

 |`=COUNT(cell range)`|`=COUNT(A1:A11)`|

 ## How Much?
 Use the `=SUM()` function to answer the question, "how much?"
-It returns a calculated sum of a given range of numbers and/or cells.
+It returns a calculated sum in a selection of cells or from a given range of cells.

 |Syntax|Example|
 |:--|:--|